Student Expectations in Classroom, Clinical, and Skills-Lab Settings (Policy SON-07)

 - At no time are children allowed in the on-campus/off-campus clinical experience.

-- Falsification of patient charts or records will result in dismissal from the program.
+- Falsification of records, including but not limited to clinical logs, or patient charts/records, may result in dismissal from the program.

 - Students entering a clinical site and believed to be under the influence of a substance that could endanger patient safety will be asked to leave the clinical area.
 This will jeopardize the student’s ability to successfully complete the Program.